liveseongho/DramaQAChallenge2020/README.md

 python cli.py train
 ```

+The above command will preprocess textual and visual input before it starts training process.
 Access the prompted tensorboard port to view basic statistics.
-At the end of every epoch, a checkpoint file will be saved on `/data/ckpt/OPTION_NAMES`
+At the end of every epoch, a checkpoint file will be saved on `data/ckpt/OPTION_NAMES`

-Use `video_type` config option to use `'shot'` or `'scene'` type data.

-For further configurations, take a look at `startup/config.py` and
+For further configurations, take a look at `code/config.py` and
 [fire](https://github.com/google/python-fire).

 ### Evaluation